Alfred Haddrick: Personal life

 Haddrick married Jane Field of Lancefield.
-She passed away at the age of 27 in 1901.
-He later remarried to Catherine Marion who passed away in 1946.
+She died at the age of 27 in 1901.
+He later remarried to Catherine Marion who died in 1946.

 Haddrick was arrested in Brisbane in December 1920 as he was accused of stealing approximately two pounds from a J.H.
 Carmichael while working for him as a servant and because there was a deficiency of 270 pounds in the accounts of Carmichael and Co. for the period he was working for the company, and in 1921 he was taken to court.
 The judge ruled that when examined in detail there was no discrepancy in the company accounts, although Haddrick had not accounted all amounts he had received while working for the company.

 In 1930 he was badly injured in a car accident between a taxi and a car, suffering internal injuries and being in a serious condition after the accident.
 He died in South Brisbane in 1939 and was buried in Toowong Cemetery.